wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

 * `minio-server[number]-backup.tar.gz` is the name of the file in which each minio data folder will be stored

 ## Recovery procedure

+If the worse has happened, and you need to recover/restore your Wire installation, you will need to do the following:

+1. Create a new Wire installation from scratch (following this website or other customer-specific on-premise instructions you used the first time around).
+2. While creating this new wire installation, instead of using a fresh/empty `wire-server` folder, you use the `wire-server` folder you backed up above (as it contains your `values` and `secret` files among other important files).
+3. Restore your Cassandra backup files over your new Cassandra installation.
+4. Restore your MinIO backup files over your new MinIO installation.
+5. Restart all services.
+6. Ensure all services are functionning correctly

+### Restoring Wire-Server from a backup

+If you correctly backup up your `wire-server` installation, you should have access to a file named `wire-server-backup.tar.gz` (see above).

+You can extract this file to the remote machine with the following command:

+    cat wire-server-backup.tar.gz | ssh user@my-wire-server.mydomain.com "cd /path/to/my/folder/for/wire-server/ && tar zxvf -"

+Where :

+* `wire-server-backup.tar.gz` is the name of the file in which your wire-server folder was be stored
+* `my-wire-server.mydomain.com` is the domain name or IP address for the server with your Wire install
+* `user` is the user you used to install Wire on this server, typically `wire` or `root`
+* `/path/to/my/folder/for/wire-server/` is the (absolute) path, on the server, where your wire-server folder is located

+Now all files should be in their proper place, with the proper values, and you should be able to run the required ansible/helm commands that will result in a full installation of Wire

+### Restoring Cassandra from a backup

+If you correctly backed up your Cassandra database, you should have a series of `snapshot` files, which you now need to restore over your "fresh" (ie. empty) Cassandra installation.

+[This page from the Cassandra documentation](https://docs.datastax.com/en/cassandra-oss/3.0/cassandra/operations/opsBackupSnapshotRestore.html) goes over how to restore from snapshots.

+You should have lots of snapshots from the backup process.
+This example will go over how to restore one of the snapshots, but you should do this process for **each and every** snapshot you backup up.

+First, transfer and extract the snapshot to the Cassandra Virtual Machine:

+    cat cassandra-catalogkeyspace-journal-backup.tar.gz | ssh user@cassandra-vm.mydomain.com "cd /mnt/cassandra/data/data/catalogkeyspace/journal-296a2d30c22a11e9b1350d927649052c/ && tar zxvf -"

+Now the folder `/mnt/cassandra/data/data/catalogkeyspace/journal-296a2d30c22a11e9b1350d927649052c/snapshots/` should contain your snapshot.

+Next, ssh into the Cassandra Virtual Machine and cd to the snapshot folder:

+    ssh user@cassandra-vm.your-domain.com
+    cd /mnt/cassandra/data/data/catalogkeyspace/journal-296a2d30c22a11e9b1350d927649052c/

+Next run

+    ls -lh

+This will show you a list of the snapshots available:

+    drwxr-xr-x 2 cassandra cassandra 4.0K May 26 14:45 1653752714460
+    drwxr-xr-x 2 cassandra cassandra 4.0K May 28 17:46 1653752759667

+Select the most recent one (here it is `1653752759667`).

+Finally, use the `sstableloader` file to load the snapshot to Cassandra:

+    sstableloader -d localhost /mnt/cassandra/data/data/catalogkeyspace/journal-296a2d30c22a11e9b1350d927649052c/snapshots/1653752759667/

+This should load the snapshot.

+Repeat this for all snapshots you saved, and you should have a fully restored Cassandra database.

+Finally, restart Cassandra:

+    sudo service cassandra restart

+And ensure that it is working properly.

+### Restoring MinIO from a backup

+Restoring MinIO from a backup is as simple as extracting the files (`minio-server1-backup.tar.gz` and `minio-server2-backup.tar.gz` which you have backup up in the backup procedure and should have access to) to the correct remote host (MinIO Virtual Machine), and restarting MinIO:

+First run:

+    cat minio-server1-backup.tar.gz | ssh user@my-minio-server.mydomain.com "cd /var/lib/  && tar zxvf -"
+    cat minio-server2-backup.tar.gz | ssh user@my-minio-server.mydomain.com "cd /var/lib/  && tar zxvf -"

+Where:

+* `user` is the user you used to install Wire on this server, typically `wire` or `root`
+* `my-minio-server.mydomain.com` is the domain name or IP address for the MinIO Virtual Machine
+* `minio-server[number]-backup.tar.gz` is the name of the file in which each minio data folder was be stored and backup up

+Finally SSH into the server and restart MinIO:

+    ssh user@minio-vm.your-domain.com
+    sudo service minio restart

+Where:

+* `user` is the user you used to install Wire on this server, typically `wire` or `root`
+* `minio-vm.mydomain.com` is the domain name or IP address for the server with your MinIO node